nguyensjsu/sp22-202-team-m/Journals/AnkitaJaswal.md

    2. Find video editing tools for user story ad

 3. What tasks are blocked waiting on another team member?
-   1. Add additional observers, if time allotted to the states, but need to implement patterns first
+   1. Add additional observers, if time allotted to the states, time constraint
 4. Communication
    * The team and I are able to collaborate on weekly tasks via stand-up meetings and whatsapp to stay on track in completing the feature set.